postmanlabs/labs-docs/src/pages/docs/designing-and-developing-your-api/developing-an-api/validating-elements-against-schema.md

 You can access the updated API element by selecting **View Updated Collection** from the confirmation screen.
 If you didn't apply all changes, you can also review the remaining issues by selecting **View Remaining Issues**.
 -->

+## Validating elements

-> If you've been using this feature, the Postman team would like to hear from you!
-You can provide feedback on [the community forum](https://community.postman.com/t/user-feedback-updating-api-elements/13308).
+The ability to compare your API definitions against documentation and test collections to determine if the elements need changes to stay in sync is no longer supported in Postman v10.
+If you've been using this feature, you can provide feedback on [the community forum](https://community.postman.com/t/user-feedback-updating-api-elements/13308).